sagedrake/piazza-dark-mode/README.md

 ## Project Motivation
 Piazza is a website for students to ask questions in a course-specific forum where instructors and students can answer.
 Many of the courses I'm taking at UBC use this platform, and it does not have a built-in dark mode.
 The light colours of the website irritated me.
-I tried using another Chrome extension called Dark Reader fix this, but it made some of the colours very ugly on the site.
 So, I decided to create this Chrome extension to fix the issue.

 ## How to Use
 ### Easiest installation method